 Sitter in 2 portraits

-Morris is an author and travel writer whose most important literary achievement is the epic Pax Britannica (1973-78), a trilogy about the rise and fall of the British Empire.
-Morris describes the culture, geography and temperament of cities and countries around the world.
-Other works include Venice (1960), Conundrum (1974) and A Writer's World: Travels: 1950-2000 (2004).
+Morris was an author and travel writer whose most important literary achievement was the epic Pax Britannica (1973-78), a trilogy about the rise and fall of the British Empire.
+Morris described the culture, geography and temperament of cities and countries around the world.
+Other works included Venice (1960), Conundrum (1974) and A Writer's World: Travels: 1950-2000 (2004).
 She first came to public attention in 1953 as James Morris, the reporter who climbed 20,000 feet up Everest and broke the news that a British Expedition had conquered the mountain.

 Watch a film clip on the sitter from the BBC Archive in the Media section below

 Become a Member

 Enjoy access to special events, discounts on the Gallery online shop, supporters’ updates and much more

 Bringing people together by sharing the portraits and stories of the men and women who have shaped our nation.

 Sign up to receive information on exhibitions, collections and activities of the National Portrait Gallery, including special offers, shop products, and exclusive competitions.